wsprague-nu/doranet/samples/4-creating-a-basic-network.md

 All of the above operations apply equivalently to operators and reactions, just via their slightly different interfaces of `network.add_op()`, `network.add_rxn()`, `network.ops.meta()`, `network.rxns.meta()`, `network.ops.set_meta()`, and `network.rxns.set_meta()`.

+## Takeaways

+1. The network provides access to molecules, operators, reactions, and their associations.
+2. The primary way to identify these items is via their index in the network; between networks, the UID will uniquely identify equivalent objects.
+3. The network stores molecule-operator compatibility data, which can be accessed via `.compat_table`.
+4. The network provides access to metadata, where arbitrary information may be associated with and assigned to various objects without altering the objects themselves.

 Congratulations!
 You have finished the fourth part of the Pickaxe-Generic tutorial.
 Proceed to the [next part](./5-cartesian-expansion.md) to learn how to perform a basic automated network expansion.